-The methodology used to recognize CARES Act relief funding is based on COVID-19 costs to prevent, prepare for, and respond to COVID-19 and for lost patient revenue from March 2020 through June 2022.
+The methodology used to recognize CARES Act relief funding was based on COVID-19 costs to prevent, prepare for, and respond to COVID-19 and for lost patient revenue from March 2020 through June 2022.

 In April 2020, the Medical Center received \$7.3 million in accelerated Medicare payments as provided for in legislation passed by Congress and the Center for Medicare and Medicaid Services (CMS), which allowed eligible healthcare facilities to request up to six months of advance Medicare payments for acute care hospitals or up to three months of advance Medicare payments for other healthcare providers.
-Under the

-Continuing Appropriations Act, 2021 and Other Extensions Act, recoupments of 25% of Medicare payments began one year after the advance and continued for 11 months, at which time the recoupment increased to 50% for 6 months with any remaining balance due within 30 days.
+Under the Continuing Appropriations Act, 2021 and Other Extensions Act, recoupments of 25% of Medicare payments began one year after the advance and continued for 11 months, at which time the recoupment increased to 50% for 6 months with any remaining balance due within 30 days.
 The Medical Center recoupments began in April 2021.
-Recoupments of \$4.5 million and \$0.6 million were recorded for fiscal years 2022 and 2021, respectively, resulting in a liability on the statements of net position of \$2.2 million and \$6.7 million as of June 30, 2022 and June 30, 2021, respectively.
+Recoupments of \$2.2 million and \$4.5 million were recorded for years ended June 30, 2023 and 2022, respectively, resulting in a liability on the statements of net position of \$0 and \$2.2 million as of June 30, 2023 and 2022, respectively.

-(6) Estimated Third-Party Payor Settlements
+Note 6 - Estimated Third-Party Payor Settlements

 The Medical Center is reimbursed by the Medicare and Medicaid programs on a prospective payment basis for hospital services, with certain items reimbursed at an interim rate with final settlement determined after submission of annual cost reports by the Medical Center.
 The annual cost reports are subject to audit by the Medicare Administrative Contractor and the Medicaid audit agent.
 The Medical Center is subject to the prospective federal capital rate.
 Retroactively calculated contractual adjustments arising under reimbursement agreements with third-party payors are accrued on an estimated basis in the period the related services are rendered and adjusted in future periods as final settlements are determined.
-In fiscal years 2022 and 2021, the Medical Center recognized \$0.9 million and \$0.4 million of net patient service revenues, respectively, related to prior year settlements.
+During the years ended June 30, 2023 and 2022, the Medical Center recognized \$1.8 million and \$0.9 million of net patient service revenues, respectively, related to prior year settlements.

-(7) Capital Assets
+Note 7 - Capital Assets